andreaskrath/kasm/doc/instructions.md

 call 10
 ```

+### Error
+This instruction will return a stack overflow error in case the stack cannot contain the eight bytes to be pushed onto it.

 ## Return
 Pops a word from the stack and jumps to the location indicated by the word.